prismocr/ocr/README.md

 # Prism

 Prism is an efficient OCR written in C.
+Convert scanned documents and images into editable text files.

 ### Built With